willyg302/blog/app/posts/2015-01-06-aws-lambda-testing-the-waters.md

 };
 ```

-Note that `val` may be either a result from the SQS queue or a callback, defined when a function is called.
+Note that `val` may be either a result from the SQS queue or the callback defined when a function is called.
 This is because execution is asynchronous; it's possible (albeit highly unlikely) that a result could be returned before the callback can be stored.
 When working with Lambda/SQS, and really whenever network requests are involved, one must be extremely careful to avoid assuming any sort of sequential order to one's code.

 At last, let us set up our SQS listener: